HelikarLab/CancerDiscover/README.md

 * [Directory Structure](https://github.com/HelikarLab/CancerDiscover/wiki/Directory-Structure-of-the-Pipeline)

 ### Execution of Pipeline
-The first step is be to place your raw `CEL` file data into the `DataFiles` directory.
+The first step of the pipeline is to place your raw `CEL` file data into the `DataFiles` directory.

-In the `DataFiles` directory you will need to create a two column `csv` (comma separated file) called *"sampleList.txt"* where the first column will have the name of each `CEL` file, and the second column will have the class identifier to be associated with that sample.
+In the `DataFiles` directory you will need to create a two-column `csv` (comma separated file) called *"sampleList.txt"* where the first column will have the name of each `CEL` file, and the second column will have the class label (e.g., normal, tumor) associated with that sample.

 If you want to use the Sample data for classification:
      ```
      cp SampleData/* ../DataFiles
      ```
-This command will copy all of the data and `sampleList.txt files` in the `SampleData` directory to the `DataFiles` directory.
+This command will copy the data and `sampleList.txt files` from `SampleData` directory into the `DataFiles` directory.

 #### 1. Initialization

-  Once you have finished making the `sampleList.txt` file in the `DataFiles` directory, please go inside  the `Scripts` directory to      execute the next steps of the pipeline.
+  Once you have finished making the `sampleList.txt` file in the `DataFiles` directory, please visit  the `Scripts` directory to      execute the next steps of the pipeline.

-  There are two versions of the pipeline, `BASH` and `SLURM` (Simple Linux Utility for Resource Management). `SLURM` is a computational    architecture used to organize user requests into a queue to utilize super-computer resources. `SLURM` requires no kernel         modifications for its operation and is relatively self-contained.
+  There are two versions of the pipeline, `BASH` and `SLURM` (Simple Linux Utility for Resource Management).
 Depending on your access to a `SLURM` scheduler, you will use one or    another set of scripts.
 If you do have access to a `SLURM` scheduler you will execute the scripts ending in `.slurm`.
 Otherwise, you will use the scripts ending in `.bash` .
-Due to the complexity of data manipulation, and/or the sheer size of your data, it is recommended to use a high-performance computer.
+Due to the complexity of data manipulation, and/or the sheer size of your data, it is recommended to use SLURM scripts on a high-performance computer.

-   Now, in the `Scripts` directory, edit the file called `Configuration.txt`, to make any changes desired for processing your data    including the normalization method, the size of data partitions, and which feature selection and classification algorithms are to be executed .
+   Next, in the `Scripts` directory, edit the file called `Configuration.txt`, to make any changes desired for processing your data    including the normalization method, the size of data partitions, and which feature selection and classification algorithms are to be executed .
 The default settings for normalization and background correction and data partitioning are:

       - Normalization: `normMethod="quantiles"`
       - Background correction: `bgCorrectMethod="rma"`